ShreyaJari/Earth_Intelligence_Platform/README.md

 - **Temporal change detection**: architecturally scoped (two Satellite Engine runs on pixel aligned deterministic grids would enable direct before/after comparison) but not built.
-- **All ML models are pilot-scale**: trained on tens to low thousands of samples, not production-scale datasets.
+- **All ML models are pilot scale**: trained on tens to low thousands of samples, not production scale datasets.
 Validation is train/test split, not independent held out ground truth.
 - **Land Cover ML classification**: trained using ESA WorldCover as weak labels, meaning it cannot exceed WorldCover's own accuracy by